 What Is Protecting the Past?

 Protecting the Past (PtP) is the international conference and workshop series initiated and organised by the Endangered Archaeology in the Middle East & North Africa (EAMENA) Project in cooperation with international and regional partners in the Middle East and North Africa (MENA) region, including ICCROM-Sharjah and Global Heritage Fund (GHF).
+Videos from PtP 2018 are available on YouTube.

 Protecting the Past 2019, Agadir, Morocco, 10- 13 December 2019